Complex Regional Pain Syndrome

 January 12 2016 - Guidance for Employers - What you need to know

-Complex Regional Pain Syndrome (CRPS) is a condition which is a mystery to many simply due to the fact that is not easily identified, is often misunderstood and misdiagnosed, and is also not very well publicised.
+Complex Regional Pain Syndrome (CPRS) is condition which is a mystery to many simply due to the fact that is not easily identified, is often misunderstood and misdiagnosed, and is also not very well publicised.
 In fact, it is an extremely painful condition where sufferers experience persistent, severe debilitating pain which can have an enormous impact on their lives and those around them.
 This disease can strike at any age and affects both men and women, although it is much more common in women.

 As CRPS can often rear its ugly head in the workplace, Melanie Burden and Claire Roantree, expert lawyers from